Azure-Samples/iot-edge-opc-plc/deterministic-alarms.md

 This is done by using a script that defines Alarms and execute them.

 ## Script
-The script have two sections.
+The script has two sections.
 * Definition of the Folders, Sources of alarms, and the Alarms themselves.
 * The replay steps
 ```